-The COP 26 Climate Summit is coming in 2021 – Be part of it!
+The COP 26 Climate Summit is here

 The 2021 United Nations ‘COP26’ climate change summit will be one of the largest gatherings of world leaders ever seen in the UK.
 They will coming to discuss solutions to the biggest global crisis of our time.
+The Oxfordshire COP26 Climate Alliance (OCCA) has been set up by Oxford Friends of the Earth and other organisations.

 Why is COP 26 so important?